Tax Guide in Turkey

-- - Amounts related to the generation and continuation of income in Turkey and allocated in line with the cost allocation keys determined in accordance with the arms lenght principle, and
+Amounts related to the generation and continuation of income in Turkey and allocated in line with the cost allocation keys determined in accordance with the arms length principle, and

-- - Travel expenses incurred bu authorized persons sent from foreign countries in connection with the auditing and supervision of a branch in Turkey.
+Travel expenses incurred by authorized persons sent from foreign countries in connection with the auditing and supervision of a branch in Turkey.

 Interest, foreign exchange losses and other similar expenses related to the borrowings from related parties which are regarded as thin capital are treated as non-deductible expenses for corporate income tax purposes.